 Whilst this was very much a solo project, Rudy occasionally brought in guest musicians, mainly for female vocals, as well as sampling extensively from movies and bands from a variety of genres – the Alien movies are an obvious influence, inspiring as they did the project’s official logo.
 He also remixed other artists frequently and featured on many compilations.
 The one thing Wumpscut never did was play live.
 Rudy never had any desire to take the project to stage – neither did he feel like he could have done the music justice if he had done so.

-With the retirement of the project in 2017, I am at least able to tell the Wumpscut story from start to end.
 I hope this guide will serve to be comprehensive, though what it won’t be is 100% exhaustive.
 This is, after all, a Listeners Guide, not a Collectors Guide or Fanatics Guide.
 Most Wumpscut albums have been released several times, in several formats, and there’s no way I can cover every version of all of them.
 Physical format collectors will have to check resources like Discogs.com for a full shopping list.
 Be prepared to shell out for the box set versions.
-My cupboard isn’t big enough for them.
+My cupboard isn’t big enough for that kind of excess.

 If you’re happy to stay virtual, I recommend Wumpscut’s Bandcamp page, which has just-about-everything for 5 Euros per album.
 The Concentrated Camp editions are the best way to get the most complete versions of each album, and there’s also sizeable compilations covering all the loose ends, of which there are many.
 Devoted fans can also get vinyl masters and ‘Inheritance’ editions (draft/demo versions from the DAT tape archives), but I’m not going to cover these – perhaps someone else will one day.
 Casual fans can stream most of the studio albums on the regular services, but the remixes and rarities are covered inconsistently, so you might not find every track I mention.